 UTSA Human Performance Laboratory helps athletes reach peak performance

-"Fundamentally, humans use their movements to bring about desired effects and outcomes in their environment,” said Land, who is an expert in sports psychology, attention and focus, and the causes behind athletes choking under pressure.
+"Fundamentally, humans move to bring about desired effects and outcomes in the environment.
+Athletes in particular train very hard to ensure their movements produce consistent effects,” said Land, who is an expert in sports psychology, attention and focus, and athletes choking under pressure.

+Currently, Land is engaged in two ongoing research studies with a group of UTSA graduate students who assist him in the laboratory.
 The first project deals with figuring out how the relationships between a subject’s actions and its consequences can be used to improve learning and performance.
 The second study aims to understand how what someone is thinking about, also known as “attentional focusing,” can translate into greater accuracy during movement and performance.